How to run test on GitLab CI Locally

 • Ensure a runner is available in GitLab to run the jobs.
 If there is no runner, install GitLab Runner and register a runner for the project.

-• We can follow the below steps to install GitLab Runner Locally and register gitlab-runner by URL and token.
-Let’s mention the local testing and project description.
-This will display in our Settings > CI / CD > Runners tab.
+• Follow the steps below to install GitLab Runner locally and register the runner using the URL and token.
+The local testing and project description will be displayed in the Settings > CI / CD > Runners tab.

 Runners tab to run GitLab CI